-This is a warning sign that therapists and family counselors discuss frequently with patients.
-It is very easy in our busy, modern lives to focus on everything in your life other than your marriage.
-It is the classic example of taking something for granted.
+This is a warning sign that therapists and family counselors frequently discuss with patients.
+It is straightforward in our busy, modern lives to focus on everything in your life other than your marriage.
+It is a classic example of taking something for granted.

-The thought is- this (marriage) is always going to be there, he/she isn’t going anywhere.
-With that thought in mind it doesn’t take much to shift your attention away from your relationship with your spouse to your work, your children, etc.
+The thought is that this (marriage) will always be there; they aren't going anywhere.
+With that thought in mind, it doesn't take much to shift your attention from your relationship with your spouse to your work, your children, etc.

-It is that time that you spend with your spouse, away from the distractions that the rest of the world provides that shores up any weaknesses in your relationship and helps you both to recalibrate to one another’s changing needs.
-If your attention shifts away from your home the emotional and physical distance between you and your spouse can overwhelm the relationship and cause the sort of arguments and accusations that I discussed at the outset of this blog.
+It is that time you spend with your spouse, away from the distractions that the rest of the world provides, that shores up any weaknesses in your relationship and helps you both to recalibrate to one another's changing needs if your attention shifts away from your home the emotional and physical distance between you and your spouse can overwhelm the relationship and cause the sort of arguments and accusations that I discussed at the outset of this blog.

-If you are thinking about a divorce then you need to consider whether or not you and your spouse will be willing to seek counseling or other outside help to discuss whatever underlying issues of abandonment (at least emotional abandonment) that you may be experiencing.
+If you are thinking about divorce, you need to consider whether or not you and your spouse will be willing to seek counseling or other outside help to discuss whatever underlying issues of abandonment (at least emotional abandonment) you may be experiencing.

 Communication is key

 It is no secret that an unwillingness or inability for you and your spouse to communicate effectively with one another can and will lead to a divorce if this problem is not solved.
-It’s ironic that arguments are conducted verbally, yet it is the lack of verbal communication that got you and your spouse to this point in the first place.
+Ironically, arguments are conducted verbally, yet the lack of verbal communication got you and your spouse to this point in the first place.

-Talking about the state of your family or your emotions is difficult enough taken by itself, but if you throw in the added element that men and women typically do not utilize the same methods to communicate then the degree of difficulty is ratcheted up even further.
+Talking about the state of your family or your emotions is difficult enough to take by itself.
+Still, suppose you throw in the added element that men and women typically do not utilize the same methods to communicate.
+In that case, the degree of difficulty is ratcheted up even further.

-If you are doing your best to speak to your spouse on their terms using whatever skills that you inherently have to do so and there are still problems in this area then it may be time to consider either changing your methods, seeking outside help or addressing head on whatever your perceived issues are.
+Suppose you are doing your best to speak to your spouse on their terms using whatever skills you inherently have to do so and there are still problems in this area.
+In that case, it may be time to consider either changing your methods, seeking outside help, or addressing head-on whatever your perceived issues are.

 Consider where your spouse is coming from

-Finally, one sort of argument that I have heard prior clients talk about with great frequency is that their spouse just stopped considering their point of view or motivation for doing something, and instead began to assume the worst about why something was done.
-There is ample opportunity for us as adults to view the actions of our spouses as having bad intent.
+Finally, one argument that I have heard prior clients talk about with great frequency is that their spouse just stopped considering their point of view or motivation for doing something and instead began to assume the worst about why something was done.
+There is ample opportunity for us as adults to view the actions of our spouses as having lousy intent.

-Unfortunately in situations where divorce is an option on the table, some spouses have absolutely acted in self serving ways that are intentionally harmful to the marriage.
-With that said, in the great battle between “negligence” and “bad intent”, negligence is by far the more likely explanation for someone’s actions.
+Unfortunately, when a divorce is an option on the table, some spouses have acted in self-serving ways that are intentionally harmful to the marriage.
+With that said, in the great battle between "negligence" and "bad intent," negligence is by far the more likely explanation for someone's actions.

-Very little (if any) of your spouse’s actions are done to hurt you.
-Whether or not your spouse was considering you when the action was made is an entirely different question and one that rightfully may lead you to believe a divorce is necessary.
+Very little (if any) of your spouse's actions are done to hurt you.
+Whether or not your spouse was considering you when the effort was made is an entirely different question and one that rightfully may lead you to believe divorce is necessary.

-If you and your spouse are constantly accusing one another of doing things to anger, hurt or otherwise harm the marriage relationship or one another it may be time to focus on your motivations for saying those sort of things.
+Suppose you and your spouse are constantly accusing one another of doing things to anger, hurt, or otherwise harm the marriage relationship or one another.
+In that case, it may be time to focus on your motivations for saying those sorts of things.

 The Law Office of Bryan Fagan, PLLC: Family Law attorneys who put clients first

-It is the attitude of each attorney and every staff member at the Law Office of Bryan Fagan, PLLC that our clients’ interests and well being comes before anything else.
-Our operating procedures seek to ensure that our client’s cases are handled diligently and with the care that they deserve, with no exceptions.
+It is the attitude of each attorney and every staff member at the Law Office of Bryan Fagan, PLLC, that our client's interests and well-being come before anything else.
+Our operating procedures seek to ensure that our client's cases are handled diligently, and with the care they deserve, with no exceptions.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"